 Real world testing - Cristal Ramirez, Movio operational services

 Once the redesign was complete it was time to put the new Email Editor to the test in the real world.
 This is where I could help.
 As an Account Manager based in our LA office performing operational services, I was tasked with testing the new Email Editor during my day to day handling of member communications.
-Our operational services are for customers who have outsourced the daily operation of their loyalty program to Movio, you can read more about this process in my blog “Knock your loyalty program performance out the park”.
-As a result, I was able to test the updated editor for real life campaigns on behalf of our customers.
+Our operational services are for customers who have outsourced the daily operation of their loyalty program to Movio, as a result, I was able to test the updated editor for real life campaigns on behalf of our customers.

 My general feedback for the new Email Editor is really positive.
 I’ve found that the minimalistic interface makes it easy to appoint a foundation to the email.
 After selecting the type of email template, you’re greeted with your main introduction section, in this case a hero-image, header, textbox and button.
 It is easy to either remove properties from the section module, or remove the section entirely to replace it with something that better represents the message the marketer is trying to convey.